Best Speakers Buying Guide: Welcome to What Hi-Fi?'s round-up of the best speakers you can buy in 2020.

 All products are tested in comparison with rival products in the same category, and all review verdicts are agreed upon by the team as a whole rather than a single reviewer, helping to ensure consistency and avoid individual subjectivity.

 From all of our reviews, we choose the top products to feature in our Best Buys, such as this one.
-That's why if you take the plunge and buy one of the products recommended below, or on any of our other Best Buy pages, you can rest assured you're getting a What Hi-Fi?-approved product.
+That's why if you take the plunge and buy one of the products recommended below, or on any of our other Best Buy pages, you can be confident you're getting a What Hi-Fi?-approved product.

-Elac's affordable standmounters are brilliant performers for the money.
-Solid and unfussy about placement, the Debut B5.2s have the dynamic expression, detail and tonal sophistication to handle anything you throw at them – not to mention enough stretch in their abilities to improve even further when hooked up to a high-end system.
+If it's standmounted speakers you want, Elac's affordable B5.2s perform superbly for the money.
+They have the dynamic expression, detail and tonal sophistication to handle anything you can throw at them.
+Plus they sound wicked good whether they're hooked up to a standard or high-end system.

-The revised 5.25cm mid/bass unit uses a new blend of aramid fibres for the cone, combined with a different shape to improve stiffness and damping, while the tweeter claims a top-end response of 35kHz, adding plenty of sparkle to proceedings.
+Inside is a 5.25cm mid/bass unit which uses a new blend of aramid fibres for the cone.
+And it uses a different shape to improve stiffness and damping, reducing resonance.
+With a top-end response of 35kHz, the tweeter should do justice to those soaring highs.

 Read the full review: Elac Debut B5.2

-Around the back of the speaker, you’ll see B&W’s Flowport vent and a pair of twin banana plugs for bi-wiring.
-We found build quality to be excellent throughout, as reflected in the premium price.
+Around back is a Flowport vent and a pair of twin banana plugs for bi-wiring.
+Build quality is excellent – they're cheap, but not that cheap.